hiroshisaito/HS_aeRender/README.md

 After Effects backgrond rendering (aerender command) tool which allow artists to continue working on After Effects while any render is running on.

+[NOTICE] I had uploaded "include" folder but that is not required no longer.
+If you already installed the 'include' folder, you can remove that from your disk.

 ## System Requirement
 After Effects 14.0 or later but recommend 15.1 (or later) since Adobe's new support policy.